 - No data is shared between slots.

-- Slots can be protected with an access code.
+- Slots can be protected from reconfiguration with an access code.

 - Slot configurations can be deleted.